Halloween at Hersheypark (Updated 2022)

 Hersheypark Halloween is a family fun seasonal event hosted throughout Hersheypark, Hershey’s Chocolate World, and ZooAmerica.
 It will feature over 50+ rides and attractions to enjoy alongside Halloween special events.

-The fan favorite, Treatville Trick-or-Treat Trail will include stops at Hershey’s Chocolate World and the Boardwalk at Hersheypark.
+The fan favorite, Treatville Trick-or-Treat Trail will include 13 sweet stops at Hershey’s Chocolate World and the Boardwalk at Hersheypark.
 This is for guests with children 12 and younger.
-This trail was always a favorite for us.
-Featuring fun Halloween decor and photo-ops.
-Treatville will close at 8:00pm.

-Creatures of the Night at ZooAmerica will begin October 14th and will feature a nighttime flashlight tour that is included with your admission to Hersheypark Halloween.
+Creatures of the Night at ZooAmerica will begin October 13th and will feature a nighttime flashlight tour that is included with your admission to Hersheypark Halloween.

 We love meeting the characters dressed up for Halloween and this year guests can enjoy a Hershey Characters Glow Dance Party.
-This will be in the Founder’s Way area nightly at 8:30pm.
-The characters at Hershey are so fantastic and engaging with the kids.
-Meeting the characters was always a special moment at Hersheypark.
+This will be in the Music Box Theater area nightly at 8:30pm.

 When you visit expect to walk a lot!
 There are treat stops at Hershey Chocolate World, Hersheypark, and ZooAmerica.
 Each place is unique and worth spending your time.

-One of the things I really like about the trick or treating at Hersheypark is TreatVille.
-At Hersheypark they have a designated area to trick or treat.
 This allows you to line up once and not miss any of the spots.
 The people are dressed up and the theme throughout the area is really cute.

 treatville at hersheypark